 There may be additional ways beyond minimizing risk factors for extensive scarring to help you enjoy the most benefits from your male breast reduction surgery.
 By consulting with a highly experienced gynecomastia expert like Dr. Miguel Delgado, you can find out what your ideal surgery might look like, especially after the procedure itself.
 Learn more about gynecomastia and your options for treatment by browsing our leading gynecomastia forum.

-Will Your Man Boobs Come Back After Gynecomastia Surgery?
+Will My Skin Sag After Gynecomastia Surgery?

 Most of the patients have degrees of gynecomastia that are not excessively saggy, and so in these instances, the skin elasticity will ensure that the skin snaps appropriately into a more aesthetically pleasing position.
 The common question is will my skin sag after gynecomastia surgery?